tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Yellow submarine
+**How did this roster happen?** You know how EEU/CIS always has those Empire-ass, Gambit-ass, Winstrike-ass, HellRaisers-ass, Yellow Submarine-ass teams that are always *around*? *Around,* like, playing some random ass tournament at some random ass time on some random ass channel?
+I love those teams.
+You just know that each one of them are a ticking timebomb of contempt with five different fingers on the disband trigger.
+But every once in a while, an EEU roster manages to not hate each other for *juuuust* long enough to make it to TI.
+Shine on you crazy Yellow Submarine boys.

 **How was their DPC year?** 585 Points

 * ***EEU DPC S1** - 4th, **ONE Esports Singapore Major** - Did not qualify, **EEU DPC S2** - 2nd, **WePlay Kyiv AniMajor** - 7-8th*

-PLACEHOLDER
+VP have been going sicko mode on the region, so it's really hard to gauge how good EEU really is.
+Top 8 at the AniMajor is nothing to scoff at and Spirit also went to grand finals against PSG.LGD at the non-DPC OGA Dota PIT Invitational in September.
+Thas p gud.

-**What would success look like?** Naruto running their way to pick up the Aegis.
+**What would success look like?** Naruto running their way to the Aegis.

 **What to spam in Twitch chat when Spirit is winning?** `COLLAPSE GIGACHAD`